rolfmadsen/plantuml/docs/readme.md

 ```markdown
 ![alt text](https://github.com/rolfmadsen/plantuml/blob/master/docs/test.svg?
 "Test diagram")
 ```
 NB.
-The "?" questionmark is used to clear the image cache on reload.
+The "?" after the image URL is used to clear the image cache on reload.